muuki88/sbt-graphql/README.md

 )
 ```

-`sbt-grapqhl` provides a helper object `GraphQLSchemaLoader` to load schemas from different
+`sbt-graphql` provides a helper object `GraphQLSchemaLoader` to load schemas from different
 places.

 ```scala